L4ser-Security-Labs/showa/README.md

 ## Configuration

-You can use any email provider of your choice but Showa supports only gmail out of the box in this version.
+You can use any email provider of your choice but Showa supports only Gmail out of the box in this version.

 ### Using Gmail

-In order to allow Showa send you email notifications, [enable less secure apps from your gmail account](https://myaccount.google.com/lesssecureapps?pli=1).
+To allow Showa to send you email notifications, [enable less secure apps from your Gmail account](https://myaccount.google.com/lesssecureapps?pli=1).
 If you don't allow you'll get an authentication error from Showa.

-Create a `.env` file and add your gmail credentials.
+Create a `.env` file and add your Gmail credentials.

 ```txt
 SENDER="youremail@gmail.com"